w3hc/gov-docs/index.md

 [Gov](https://github.com/w3hc/gov) is a DAO framework built with Open Zeppelin's Governor contract in combination with NFTs.
 It provides **a coordination tool that fits the needs of everyday people**.

 We're inviting orgs, federations of orgs, activists, neighborhoods, stewards of the commons, collectives, and all communities to create their own DAO.
-The [Web3 Hackers Collective](https://www.tally.xyz/gov/web3-hackers-collective) has recently released the [beta version](https://github.com/w3hc/gov/releases/tag/v0.9.0-beta) of [Gov](https://github.com/w3hc/gov).
-We want to run a series of pilots and **focus on the impact evaluation process** of each DAO.
+The [Web3 Hackers Collective](https://www.tally.xyz/gov/web3-hackers-collective) has recently released the [v0.10.0](https://github.com/w3hc/gov/releases/tag/v0.10.0) of Gov. We want to run a series of [pilots](./pilots.html) and **focus on the impact evaluation process** of each DAO.

 Gov is fully compatible with [Tally](https://www.tally.xyz/).
 We use it to submit proposals and vote.

-Also, we have successfully tested [Medusa](https://medusanet.xyz/) (Arbitrum Goerli Testnet only for now).
-This allows anyone to share a document **that only the members can decrypt**.

 ## Deploy your own DAO